DEV Community

 • modern selector support with legacy selector compatibility

 A multiselect component can look simple from the outside, but once it is used across several forms and workflows, replacing it becomes expensive.
-It affects templates, validation, events, styling, selected state, form reset behavior, and sometimes even backend query logic.
+It affects templates, validation, events, styling, selected state, form reset behavior, focus and keyboard behavior, and sometimes even backend query logic.
+The cost is rarely in the first screen.
+It is in the twentieth screen that quietly depends on the behavior of the first.

-That is why compatibility, predictable APIs, and safe migration paths matter.
+That is why compatibility, predictable APIs, accessibility, and safe migration paths matter more than a long feature list.

 Why this package exists